OR Key

 state/skills/os/AGENTS.md present

-rubric — the analytic "definition of good" (program.md §6.1) 4 criteria · 3 deterministic · 1 judge
+how it's graded - what counts as a good run 4 criteria · 3 deterministic · 1 judge

 name